DON'T BUY A CHOW!

 In Canada, please go to:

-Appreciation here must go to Pam Green of du Clos de la Fourriere, a Bouvier des Flandres lover, owner, rescuer and trainer and handler of Bouviers in obedience, tracking, protection, herding, carting and other miscellaneous events.
-This article is based on her original “Don’t Buy a Bouvier”; it has accordingly been adapted and edited to fit the Chow.
-It appears here in its current form with Pam’s generous permission.
-To learn more about and from Pam, please see her website: http://www.cal.net/~pamgreen/
+This was inspired by Pam Green of du Clos de la Fourriere, a Bouvier des Flandres lover, owner, rescuer and trainer and handler of Bouviers in obedience, tracking, protection, herding, carting and other miscellaneous events who wrote a similar article about her beloved Bouviers.

-Also appreciation must be expressed to Mindy Fenton-Samuels of Bell Canyon, California (and K9rawdiet.com) for all her suggestions and comments on many articles about Chows, including this one.
-Her friendship and knowledge of Chows is a wonderful resource.
+Also appreciation must be expressed to Jenni Williams of Perth, Western Australia and to Mindy Fenton-Samuels of Weston, Connecticut in the US for all their suggestions and comments on many articles about Chows, including this one.
+Their friendship and knowledge of Chows is a wonderful resource.